-Rapt in Wonder:
+Rapt in Wonder

-featuring the work of River Claure, Jason DeMarte, Adam Ekberg, Julianna Foster, Xuan-Hui Ng,Thomas Jackson
+River Claure, Jason DeMarte, Adam Ekberg, Julianna Foster, Thomas Jackson, and Xuan-Hui Ng

 September 18 - November 9, 2025